WELCOME TO THE BBE HEALTH CLINIC

-My goal is to provide the best possible care for your children.
-In order to do this, I am asking for your help in maintaining a healthy environment for your children as well as the other children in our school.
+The district asks all students with a positive COVID test to complete this form: COVID-19 Reporting Form for Student It only takes a few minutes to complete.We need your help in maintaining a healthy environment for your children as well as the other children in our school.
 In an effort to avoid students in the clinic feeling ill first thing in the morning, please use the following guidelines when determining whether or not to send your child to school.
 Your child is missing valuable class time by being in the clinic if he or she is ill.
-If you have any questions about whether or not to send your child to school, please call the clinic 281-641-1605.
+If you have any questions about whether or not to send your child to school, please call the clinic.

 Children should be kept home from school for the following reasons:

-- a continually runny nose with white, green, or yellow mucus
+- Continually runny nose with white, green, or yellow mucus

-- a rash of unknown cause anywhere on the body
+- Rash of unknown cause anywhere on the body